A+ Scholarship Program

 - Hours earned for work performed before high school graduation, including (but not limited to): dual credit, dual enrollment, technical education articulation, Advanced Placement, International Baccalaureate

-- Hours from a non-eligible school not accepted in transfer by your current school
+- Hours from a non-eligible school not accepted in transfer by current school

-If you complete a certificate and progress to a higher-level certificate or degree in a related field, the 105% calculation will include:
+For a student who has completed a certificate and progresses to a higher-level certificate or degree in a related field:

 - Hours taken at any A+ eligible school, including your current school, after receipt of the initial certificate.
 This includes any developmental/remedial hours completed